yadutaf/docker-machine-driver-ovh/README.md

 ### Test the driver

-To test the driver will develping on it, make sure your current build directory has the highest priority in your ``$PATH`` so that docker-machine can find it.
+To test the driver make sure your current build directory has the highest priority in your ``$PATH`` so that docker-machine can find it.

 ```
 export PATH=$GOPATH/src/github.com/yadutaf/docker-machine-driver-ovh:$PATH